e-kai00/yoga-studio/README.md

 <br>

 + __Header__
-    + The header includes a photograph with text overlay.
+    + Includes a photograph with text overlay.
     + The header explains that the studio is for students of any level of experience and invites to join the classes.

 ![Header](/assets/images/readme-img/photo-text-overlay.webp)